NethServer/docs/administrator-manual/en/firewall.rst

 Limiting access
 ---------------

+By default, the field access to port forward is granted to anyone.
-You can restrict access to port forward only from some IP addresses or networks using the field :guilabel:`Allow only from`.
+You can restrict access to port forward only from some IP addresses or networks by adding entries to :guilabel:`Restrict access to` field.
 This configuration is useful when services should be available only from trusted IPs or networks.

-Some possible values:
+Example of valid entries:

 * ``10.2.10.4``: enable port forward for traffic coming from 10.2.10.4 IP
-* ``10.2.10.4,10.2.10.5``: enable port forward for traffic coming from 10.2.10.4 and 10.2.10.5 IPs
 * ``10.2.10.0/24``: enable port forward only for traffic coming from 10.2.10.0/24 network
-* ``!10.2.10.4``: enable port forward  for all IPs except 10.2.10.4
-* ``192.168.1.0/24!192.168.1.3,192.168.1.9``: enable port forward for 192.168.1.0/24 network, except for hosts 192.168.1.3 and 192.168.1.9

 .. _snat-section:

 sNAT 1:1
 ========

-One-to-one NAT is a way to make systems behind a firewall and configured with private IP addresses appear to have public IP addresses.
+One-to-one source NAT is a way to make systems behind a firewall and configured with private IP addresses appear to have public IP addresses.
 If you have a bunch of public IP addresses and if you want to associate one of these to a specific network host, :index:`NAT 1:1` is the way.
+SNAT is available only if there is at least one IP alias configured on red network interfaces.

-This feature only applies to traffic from the network specific host to internet.
+This feature only applies to network traffic from a host inside the local network to the public Internet.

-It doesn't affect in any way the traffic from internet toward the Alias IP, if you need to route some specific traffic to the internal host use the port forward as usual.
+It doesn't affect in any way the traffic from internet toward the alias IP, if you need to route some specific traffic to the internal host use the port forward as usual.

 If you need to route all traffic to the internal host (not recommended!) use a port forward with protocol TCP & UDP and source port 1:65535.